Dr. Anette Schlimm

 Winter Semester 2016/17

-Anette Schlimm is assistant professor at LMU's History Department in the area of Contemporary History.
+Anette Schlimm is an Assistant Professor at the Institute of Contemporary History at LMU Munich.
 She studied history and political sciences in Oldenburg and Södertörns (Sweden) and received her PhD in contemporary history from the University of Oldenburg in 2011 with a thesis on social engineering among British and German transport experts in the first half of the 20th century.
 Her research interests are the history of social engineering, the history of democracy, European rural history in the modern era and theoretical questions of historiography.

 - International Workshop – "Acting Together: Political and Economic Spaces of Collective Action in Modern Rural Europe, ca. 1850‒2000"